Libel (EP): Composition

 Libel is a lo-fi record that explores musical styles such as soft rock and quiet storm.
 On the opening track "Ascendancy", Brymo discusses depression, pain, and musical succor.
 Pulse Nigerias Motolani Alake said the singer was "broken and reeling from pain" as exemplified by lyrics like "So I sing, sing, sing, drown all my pain in the sound.
 So I breathe, breathe, breathe, the rhythm comes flowing through me".
 In "Love and Paradoxes", Brymo sings about love and dedicated the record to his wife who helped him overcome the rape accusations.
 Alake likened the piano chords used in the song's opening sequence to Lana Del Rey's music.

-The third track, "Messiah Complexes", is a departure from the "pensive, slow-paced beat" of the album's first two tracks.
+The third track, "Messiah Complexes", is a departure from the "pensive, slow-paced beat" of the first two tracks.
 On the record, Brymo instructs himself to take a moment to reflect and be grateful for his blessings.
 In the sentimental ballad "Phoenix", Brymo is worryingly defiant but rises like the phoenix.
 "Time", the closing track, features vocals by Prest and discusses loneliness, worries, and the futile passage of time.